Sapelo Island ferry resumes operations after deadly boat dock gangway collapse

 “It is my hope, that when people think of Sapelo, they think of the Gullah-Geechee community, and not think of this incident,” Lotson said.
 “It’s a reminder that we gotta always be thinking of what others are going through after the cameras have went away.”

-CNN’s Devon Sayers, Sarah Dewberry and Zenebou Sylla contributed to this story.
+CNN’s Devon Sayers, Kia Fatahi, and Zenebou Sylla contributed to this story.

 The-CNN-Wire